julien-duponchelle/colvert/README.md

 **THIS PROJECT IS IN EARLY DEVELOPMENT**

+`colvert` is a tool for fast data exploration and visualization.
+Running on your machine you can explore large datasets using SQL an visualize them.

 `colvert` is a Frontend for DuckDB a fast and lightweight in-memory database designed for analytical queries.
 It's design to be a simple and easy to use tool for data analysis and visualization.

 It's a web frontend running on top of DuckDB.
 It's support SQL queries and visualization using Plotly.
 Even if it's a web frontend it's designed to be used locally on your machine like a Jupyter notebook.

 It's support loading data from CSV, Parquet, JSON files and directly from Hugging Face.

+Using [LiteLLM](https://github.com/BerriAI/litellm) for AI support allow usage of all

 ## Charts